diemmylelelele/diemmylelelele/README.md

   With a foundation in data manipulation, data visualization, data analysis, and data modeling, I am eager to apply these skills in real-world scenarios and contribute effectively to the professional environment.

-📘You can contact me at diemmy2003204@gmail.com or via LinkedIn as [Diem My Le](https://www.linkedin.com/in/diem-my-le/)
+📘You can contact me at diemmy2003204@gmail.com or via LinkedIn [Diem My Le](https://www.linkedin.com/in/diem-my-le/)

 <!--